ahusan/ahusan/readme.md

 # Hi there, I'm Ahusan Mohamed! 👋

-I'm a Software Developer at SME Development Finance Corporation, passionate about building robust web applications and systems.
+I'm a Senior Developer at Allied Maldives, passionate about building robust web applications and systems.
 I specialize in full-stack development and DevOps practices.

 ## 🚀 Current Focus